 [You have what you need, Peter.
 I can’t give you all the answers.]

-The Paladin crossed his arms.
-The world began rippling and blurring, as if the air was a pond and someone had thrown a stone into its center.
+The world began rippling and blurring, as if the air was a pond and someone had thrown a stone in its center.
 Sound became color and color became sound, enveloping the teens in a synesthetic maelstrom.
 Their identities yawed in and out of each other, blasting them with nausea.
-Their gorges rose but they had no gorges and there was no “I” and then suddenly—
+Their gorges rose but they had no gorges and there was no “I” and suddenly—

 Peter cracked his eyes open.
 They were back in his room.